-Item 2: Changes in Securities and Use of Proceeds
+Item 2: Unregistered Sales of Equity Securities and Use of Proceeds

-(d) The effective date of the registration statement (Registration No. 333-109129) filed on Form S-1 and registration statement (Registration No. 333-111291) filed on Form S-1 pursuant to Rule 462(b), both relating to the initial public offering in the United States of common stock units (each unit consisting of one share of the Company's common stock and one warrant to purchase a share of the Company's common stock at an exercise price of \$9.00 per share), was December 17, 2003.
+(b) The effective date of the registration statement (Registration No. 333-109129) filed on Form S-1 and registration statement (Registration No. 333-111291) filed on Form S-1 pursuant to Rule 462(b), both relating to the initial public offering in the United States of common stock units (each unit consisting of one share of the Company's common stock and one warrant to purchase a share of the Company's common stock at an exercise price of \$9.00 per share), was December 17, 2003.
 Proceeds to the Company from the offering, after deduction of underwriting discounts and commissions of approximately \$806,000 and offering costs of approximately \$1,612,000, totalled approximately \$15,522,000.
-As of March 31, 2004, the Company had used \$6,758,000 of the proceeds of the offering of which, \$5,000,000 was used to make the first license fee payment due to Novogen under the terms of the license agreement and \$1,758,000 was used to pay the ongoing expenses of clinical trials., amounts due to Novogen under the services agreement and the manufacturing license and supply agreement and general corporate expenses.
+As of September 30, 2004, the Company had used \$8,522,000 of the proceeds of the offering of which, \$5,000,000 was used to make the first license fee payment due to Novogen under the terms of the license agreement and \$3,522,000 was used to pay the ongoing expenses of clinical trials, amounts due to Novogen under the services agreement and the manufacturing license and supply agreement and for general corporate expenses.
 All remaining proceeds of the offering have been invested in short-term money market accounts.

-The Company intends to use the amount invested in short-term money market accounts as follows:
+The Company intends to use the proceeds from the offering as follows: